skip to content

 Number Fields

 The Part III course Commutative Algebra will not assume any specific definitions or results from this area, but some exposure to this increases facility with the concepts of basic algebra, and provide a bit of "culture".
-The small section of the Group Cohomology course giving an application to Brauer groups of fields will refer to Galois groups but it will only be necessary to know the definition.
+The small section of the Coxeter Groups course giving an application to Brauer groups of fields will refer to Galois groups but it will only be necessary to know the definition.

 This section is on the Number Theory page.